cvhooper22/hoopsKills/ideas.md

 General box score fun times
 How many threes were made by different players
 How many different players had an assist

+OTHER FUN STUFF
+Could rate a certain stat - kinda like the idea of clutch minutes Critical - clutch definition
+Bad - score within 7 OR margin > time left in second half OK - score from 7 - 15
+DOESN'T MATTER - Score + 15

+So for makes this is kinda flipped as far as the sentiment goes